top of page

 Dear Timeless Lover,

-IT's been 4 months in the World of Long Gones.
+It's been 4 months in the World of Long Gones.
 I have been slumped over my words for what seems like centuries.
 Jazz is playing in my chest most days.
 I often wake up with the sound of trumpets in my throat; it seems as though my rib cage isn't big enough for all the noise.
 There are blue clouds sitting on my shoulders and a little stranger singing a sad song in the distance.
 I can't see much from where I am; things are blurry.
 But the sense of clarity hasn't ceased.
 There is nothing wrong with my camera, but all the images are developing with a fuzz.

 I've been struck